 At the 18-month visit, if not already been given, children should receive:

-Your child may also receive a flu shot, which is recommended every year before flu season for children older than 6 months, and a first and/or second dose of the hepatitis A (Hep A) vaccine (the first and second doses must be at least 6 months apart).
-If your child is at high risk for developing meningococcal disease, a serious bacterial infection, your doctor may offer that vaccine as well.
+Your child may also receive the flu vaccine, which is recommended every year before flu season for children older than 6 months.
+If your child is at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, your doctor may offer the meningococcal vaccine as well.

-Discuss possible vaccine reactions with your doctor and get advice on when to call with unusual problems.
+Discuss possible vaccine reactions with your doctor and get advice on when to call with problems.

 By now you have probably called your doctor's office many times with questions and concerns about your child's health.
 Don't hesitate to notify the doctor if you suspect something is wrong — you know your child best.

-Be sure to call if your child is especially sluggish or irritable, has serious problems sleeping, is refusing all food or drink, is suffering from vomiting or diarrhea, or has a temperature over 102.2º F (39º C).
+Call if your child has a fever, is acting sick, has serious problems sleeping, is refusing all food or drink, is vomiting, or has diarrhea.

 |American Medical Association (AMA) The AMA has made a commitment to medicine by making doctors more accessible to their patients.
 Contact the AMA at: American Medical Association|